History of Philadelphia: Colonial era

 Philadelphia became an important trading center and major port.
-Initially the city's main source of trade was with the West Indies, which had established sugar cane plantations.
-It was part of the Triangle Trade, associated with Africa and Europe.
-During Queen Anne's War (1702 and 1713) with the French, trade was cut off to the West Indies, hurting Philadelphia financially.
-The end of the war brought brief prosperity to all of overseas British possessions, but a depression in the 1720s stunted Philadelphia's growth.
-The 1720s and '30s saw immigration from mostly Germany and northern Ireland to Philadelphia and the surrounding countryside.
+Initially the city's main source of trade was with the West Indies, which had established sugar cane plantations as part of the Triangle Trade associated with Africa and Europe.
+During Queen Anne's War in 1702 and 1713 with the French, trade was cut off to the West Indies, inflicting financial harm on Philadelphia.
+The end of the war brought brief prosperity to all of British possessions, but a depression in the 1720s stunted Philadelphia's growth.
+The 1720s and 1730s saw immigration from mostly Germany and north Ireland to Philadelphia and the surrounding countryside.
 The region was developed for agriculture and Philadelphia exported grains, lumber products and flax seeds to Europe and elsewhere in the American colonies; this pulled the city out of the depression.

+In 1704, they achieved their goal when the three southernmost counties of Pennsylvania were permitted to split off and become the new semi-autonomous colony of Lower Delaware.
+New Castle, the most prominent, prosperous and influential settlement in the new colony, became the capital.
+During its brief period of ascendancy as an empire following the victory by Gustav the Great in the Battle of Breitenfeld Swedish settlers arrived in the area in the early 17th century to found a nearby colony, New Sweden in what is today southern New Jersey.
+With the arrival of more numerous English colonists and development of the port on the Delaware, Philadelphia quickly grew into an important colonial city.

 Philadelphia's pledge of religious tolerance attracted many other religions beside Quakers.
 Mennonites, Pietists, Anglicans, Catholics, and Jews moved to the city and soon outnumbered the Quakers, but they continued to be powerful economically and politically.
 Political tensions existed between and within the religious groups, which also had national connections.
 Riots in 1741 and 1742 took place over high bread prices and drunken sailors.
 In October 1742 and the "Bloody Election" riots, sailors attacked Quakers and pacifist Germans, whose peace politics were strained by the War of Jenkins' Ear.
 The city was plagued by pickpockets and other petty criminals.
 Working in the city government had such a poor reputation that fines were imposed on citizens who refused to serve an office after being chosen.
 One man fled Philadelphia to avoid serving as mayor.

-In the first half the 18th century, like other American cities, Philadelphia was dirty, with garbage and animals littering the streets.
+In the first half of the 18th century, Philadelphia – like other American cities – was generally dirty, with garbage and animals littering the streets.
 The roads were unpaved and in rainy seasons impassable.
 Early attempts to improve quality of life were ineffective as laws were poorly enforced.
 By the 1750s, Philadelphia was turning into a major city.
 Christ Church and the Pennsylvania State House, better known as Independence Hall, were built.
 Streets were paved and illuminated with oil lamps.
 Philadelphia's first newspaper, Andrew Bradford's American Weekly Mercury, began publishing on December 22, 1719.